xinyu-hou/wheat/README.md

 [![Wheat App Demo](https://github.com/xinyu-hou/Wheat-App/blob/master/assets/WheatAppDemo.png)](https://www.youtube.com/watch?v=cw9s1YM_dYk)

+Click the image above to see the demo video.

 At a time when many people have to stay home because of COVID-19, choosing what to eat every day can be a tedious process.
 Not everyone has the money to order food delivery every day.
 People have to start cooking.
 This app that I have developed helps people decide what to cook.